The Brand Battlefield

 Before you think big business is the victim here, it’s important to understand that there is much more going on.
 Big business is also shifting in how it plays politics.
 In the past their move was to donate to the campaigns and candidates the companies and CEO’s supported.
 Of course, they donated mostly to politicians who pursued their narrow area of interest.
 They also supported PACs and groups that promoted the same thing.

-Old company values consisted of spineless platitudes framed and hung on the conference room wall.
+Old school company values consisted of spineless platitudes framed and hung on the conference room wall.
 Today a company will act on its core values.
 Because the new play is participation.
 Big businesses are harnessing the publicity power that comes from activism and social media.
 Rather than avoiding the fray they will become part of the fray.

 This makes some shareholders and customers uncomfortable because they can no longer say they share values.
 Instead, they’ll spend their money with companies who think like they do.